nushell/nushell.github.io/book/modules/using_modules.md

 ### Module Definitions

 The second argument to the `use` command is an optional list of the definitions to import.
-Again, the module documentation should provide recommendations, but you always have the option to choose a form that works best for your use-case.
+Again, the module documentation should provide recommendations.
+For example, the [Standard Library Chapter](../standard_library.md#importing-submodules) covers the recommended imports for each submodule.

+Of course, you always have the option to choose a form that works best for your use-case.

 - **Import an entire module/submodule as a command with subcommands**